arconnectio/ArConnect/.github/README.md

 yarn add -D arconnect
 ```

-To add the types to your project, you should either include the package in your `tsconfig.json`, or add this to your `env.d.ts` file:
+To add the types to your project, you should either include the package in your `tsconfig.json`, or add the following to your `env.d.ts` file:

 ```ts
 /// <reference types="arconnect" />